Diabetes Prevention & Control Program

 - provide accurate and up-to-date diabetes educational materials to health professionals.

-The Diabetes Prevention and Control Program is reflected in the Office of Health Promotion 2020 Strategic Map - the vision is that all South Dakotans will enjoy healthy lives free from the devastation of chronic diseases.
+The Diabetes Prevention and Control Program is reflected in the Office of Chronic Disease Prevention and Health Promotion 2020 Strategic Map - the vision is that all South Dakotans will enjoy healthy lives free from the devastation of chronic diseases.

 South Dakota Department of Health